BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/HttpService.md

 ```
 Take a look at your output, you will see a line like `There are 32093 players in Hypixel`.
 Of course, this number is not constant, but if you do see one, that means the request has successfully been done and **you have a basic idea of know how to use `GetAsync` and `JSONDecode`**!

-## *.
+### *.
 Improvements
-While the URL I picked for you is relatively stable and accurate and the Hypixel server is likely never go offline, sometimes **maintainence** or **sudden outage** can occur, and either one of them will be down.
+While the URL I picked for you is relatively stable and accurate and the Hypixel server is likely never go offline, sometimes **maintenance** or **sudden outage** can occur, and either one of them will be down.
 This cause 2 problems to appear:
 * The endpoint URL is inaccessible, making the HttpService errored.
 * The request return an error (caused by the offline Hypixel server), making the HttpService errored.